MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/dns-for-on-premises-and-azure-resources.md

 **Design considerations:**

-- You can use Azure DNS Private Resolver service in conjunction with Azure Private DNS for cross-premises name resolution.
+- You can use Azure DNS Private Resolver service in conjunction with Azure Private DNS Zones for cross-premises name resolution.

 - You might require the use of existing DNS solutions across on-premises and Azure.